 St. Johns County does not have public housing, so this is not applicable to the jurisdiction.
+AP-65 Homeless and Other Special Needs Activities - 91.220(i)

-AP-65 Homeless and Other Special Needs Activities - 91.220(i) Introduction
+AP-65 Homeless and Other Special Needs Activities - 91.220(i)

 St. Johns County is dedicated to improving the housing opportunities for all its residents, especially, the homeless population, special needs population, and people at risk of becoming homeless.
 The County, along with area non-profit agencies and organizations, will continue to provide services and funds to aid in the prevention of homelessness, provide funds for rapid re-housing programs to house the homeless, and provide funds for the rehabilitation of homes of low income and special needs persons.